Hackers have found a way to hack your IoT crock-pot

-Recently, a bug in very popular Android app which controls a lot of these devices are allowing hackers to steal all of your cellphone photos as well as tracking your every move, reports Motherboard.
+Recently, a bug in a very popular Android app that controls many of these devices is allowing hackers to steal your cellphone photos and track your every move, reports Motherboard.

 Security researchers found that the Android app for internet-connected gizmos made by Belkin had a critical bug that let anyone who was on the same network hack the app and get access to the user’s cellphone.
 This gave them a chance to download all photos and track the user’s position, according to new research by Scott Tenaglia and Joe Tanen, from Invincea Labs.

 The two researchers looked into the security of Belkin’s popular WeMo home-automation devices and found several issues, including one in WeMo’s Android app, which has between 100,000 and 500,000 downloads, according to stats on the Google Play app store.
 They also found one flaw in the devices’ themselves, which allowed hackers to take control of the device.

 Back in August, Belkin did fix their Android app’s exploit, and according to Belkin, it’s releasing a firmware update to fix the recent flaw.